Mikael Ymer: 2016–2018: Maiden ATP title in doubles, Masters 1000 debut and first win

-2019-2021: Major & Top 70 debut, Two Majors third rounds, Maiden final in singles
+2019–2021: Major & Masters & Top 70 debuts, Two Majors & Masters third rounds, Maiden final

 He made his Grand Slam main draw debut through qualifying at the 2019 French Open where he recorded his first Major win against fellow qualifier Blaž Rola in straight sets.

 He finished year 2019 ranked No. 74 in the singles rankings.

+He made his debut at the 2020 Australian Open and defeated Yasutaka Uchiyama in the first round.
+He reached a new career-high ranking of No. 67 on 2 March 2020.

 Ymer reached the third round of a Grand Slam tournament for the first time in his career at the 2021 Australian Open.
-He did so by defeating twenty-sixth seed Hubert Hurkacz and qualifier Carlos Alcaraz, before losing to fifth seed Stefanos Tsitsipas.
+He did so by defeating 26th seed Hubert Hurkacz and qualifier Carlos Alcaraz, before losing to fifth seed Stefanos Tsitsipas.
+At the 2021 Miami Open he reached also the third round for the first time at a Masters 1000 defeating 27th seed Nikoloz Basilashvili.

-As world No. 105 at the 2021 French Open, Ymer achieved the biggest win of his career by defeating world number 15 Gaël Monfils in the second round.
+As world No. 105 at the 2021 French Open, Ymer achieved the biggest win of his career by defeating world No. 15 Gaël Monfils in the second round.
 With this victory, he once again reached the third round of a major, this time losing to Jannik Sinner.

-At the 2021 Winston-Salem Open, Ymer beat eleventh seed Albert Ramos-Vinolas, lucky loser Max Purcell, and thirteenth seed Frances Tiafoe to reach his first ATP semifinal.
+At the 2021 Winston-Salem Open, Ymer beat eleventh seed Albert Ramos Viñolas, lucky loser Max Purcell, and thirteenth seed Frances Tiafoe to reach his first ATP semi-final.
 He continued with a win over fifteenth seed Carlos Alcaraz to reach his first ATP final, making him the first Swedish tour-level finalist since Robin Söderling at the 2011 Swedish Open.
 Ymer lost the final to Ilya Ivashka in straight sets in 56 minutes.

 In August, Ymer played at the 2021 US Open, losing to Jenson Brooksby in the first round.

 He finished year 2021 ranked No. 93 in the singles rankings.